marcass/api/README.md

 ### Webserver

 * Nginx (local installation)
+   * reroutes all api requests through to kong
+   * knog redirects all traffic to relevant api from there after auth is successful

-# Accessing influx on host machine
+# Accessing influx on host machine (may exclude once auth sorted)

 1 Install influxdb-client
 1 Communication defaults to localhost and docker container port on influx is forwarded